Speaking on my behalf

 However, if you think you need someone to speak more regularly to an organisation on your behalf or to operate your account, you can give written permission.
 This is known as a letter of authority.

-Some organisations have different policies for dealing with 3rd party authority and some may not accept a general letter of authority.
+Some organisations have different policies for dealing with a 3rd party authority and some may not accept a general letter of authority.
 If this is the case you should ask the organisation for a ‘3rd party mandate form’.
 A 3rd party mandate will allow someone to operate your account in the same way as a letter of authority.

 As there are different policies for dealing with third parties it may be best to contact the organisation first to find out the best way to proceed.